Gowdy-symmetric cosmological models with Cauchy horizons ruled by non-closed null generators: Introduction

 The goal of the present article is to investigate the nature of the initial constraint (the periodicity condition), which restricts the choice of data at the past horizon.
 We will see that this condition is related to a topological feature of this horizon, namely the fact that the null generators have closed orbits.
 Here, we extend the construction of SGGTN spacetimes to situations with horizons ruled by non-closed generators.
 The resulting class of spacetimes turns out to again have two functional degrees of freedom, but a periodicity condition is not required anymore.
 Note that many investigations of cosmological Cauchy horizons in the literature assume closedness of the generators, mainly for technical reasons (see, e.g., \cite{FriedrichRaczWald1999,MoncriefIsenberg1983,Racz2000}).
 Therefore, it is particularly interesting to study properties of spacetimes for which this assumption is violated.

-The following abstract investigation of SGGTN solutions with a more general past horizon will be complemented by the construction of an exact family of solutions.
+The following abstract investigation of SGGTN solutions with a more general past horizon will be complemented by the construction of a family of exact solutions.
 This enables us to study some properties of such spacetimes in more detail.
 In particular, we construct and investigate extensions of the exact solutions through the Cauchy horizons.

 This paper is organized as follows.
-In Sec.~\ref{sec:SGGTN} we give an overview of the construction of SGGTN solutions, which summarizes key steps in the local and global existence proofs presented in \cite{BeyerHennig2012}.
-Afterwards, in Sec.~\ref{sec:general} we generalize these models to incorporate Cauchy horizons with non-closed null generators.
+In Sec.~\ref{sec:SGGTN}, we give an overview of the construction of SGGTN solutions, which summarizes key steps in the local and global existence proofs presented in \cite{BeyerHennig2012}.
+Afterwards, in Sec.~\ref{sec:general}, we generalize these models to incorporate Cauchy horizons with non-closed null generators.
 The announced family of exact solutions within this class is then derived and studied in Sec.~\ref{sec:exact}.
 Finally, in Sec.~\ref{sec:discuss}, we discuss our findings.